 Revenue is the value of all sales of goods and services recognized by a company in a period.
-Revenue (also revered to as Sales, Turnover, or Income) forms the beginning of a company’s Income Statement and often considered the “Top Line” of a business.
+Revenue (also referred to as Sales or Income) forms the beginning of a company’s income statement and is often considered the “Top Line” of a business.
 Expenses are deducted from a company’s revenue to arrive at its Profit or Net Income.

 Revenue Recognition Principle

-According to the revenue recognition principle in accounting, revenue is recorded when the benefits and risks of ownership have transferred from buyer to seller, or when the delivery of services has been completed.
+According to the revenue recognition principle in accounting, revenue is recorded when the benefits and risks of ownership have transferred from seller to buyer, or when the delivery of services has been completed.

 When cash payment is finally received later, there is no additional income recorded, but the cash balance goes up, and accounts receivable goes down.

 To learn more, explore CFI’s free Accounting Fundamentals Course.

 Below is an example of Amazon’s 2017 income statement.
 Let’s take a closer look to understand how revenue works for a very large public company.